whitneyburton/portfolios/students/1804-front/nick-dambrosio/20180607-nick-dambrosio-m1.markdown

 * [GitHub URL](missing)

 Hooboy.
 Once the Pentathalon started I was finally hit with the stress bus over managing my time / energy properly and making sure things got completed on time and if I'd be able to move on the mod2 / if I'd be successful at all here.
 Most (all) of this was me unnecessarily getting inside my head, and it was apparent how ineffective it was at motivating me to get things done on time.
-I'm really glad I got to go to this session, because it gave me the chance to open up to other people in a samilar space as me and let me talk about the things that have been bothering me, effectively removing them.
+I'm really glad I got to go to this session, because it gave me the chance to open up to other people in a similar space as me and let me talk about the things that have been bothering me, effectively removing them.
 I would highly suggest going to this gear up again.

 ## E: Community Participation

 ### Playing a Part

 My biggest goal with coming to Turing (outside of coding) has definitely been embracing the community here, and I think I've done that incredibly well.
-I've spend the last 3-4 years at my previous job fairly isolated, and living in a fairly isolated area, so getitng to work well with others was my biggest focus.
-I think I've done this incredibly well so far, and I thorougly enjoy working with classmates from different mods / programs and trying to understand their approach.
+I've spend the last 3-4 years at my previous job fairly isolated, and living in a fairly isolated area, so getting to work well with others was my biggest focus.
+I think I've done this incredibly well so far, and I thoroughly enjoy working with classmates from different mods / programs and trying to understand their approach.

 ------------------